 Caerhys Organic Farm (COCA) – http://www.coca-csa.org

 Caerhys Organic Community Agriculture (COCA) is an agricultural scheme run for and supported by the local community.
 COCA members share delicious organic food grown in partnership with local farmers.

-Our concept is simple and based on mutual benefit and shared risk.
-Sharers pay a monthly membership, throughout the year, and once a week visit Caerhys Organic Farm (close to St David’s) or the nearest pick-up point to where they live to collect their share of freshly harvested seasonal vegetables.
+The concept is simple and based on mutual benefit and shared risk.
+Sharers pay a monthly membership, throughout the year, and once a week visit Caerhys Organic Farm (close to St Davids) or the nearest pick-up point to where they live to collect their share of freshly harvested seasonal vegetables.